Talk to India's best Astrologers

 Sarvadevamaye Grasam Maya Dattamidam Grasa॥

 Meaning: Hey Jagdambe!
 O heavenly goddess!
 O Mother of all Gods!
-Please accept this food given by me.
+Please accept the food that I have provided.

 This is a prayer mantra where devotees ask for protection, good health, and prosperity.
 This Diwali pujan mantra is recited at the end of the Govatsa Dwadashi puja to express devotion and thankfulness.